Claire de Boursac

 It’s no surprise then that nature is my place, my most sacred sanctuary, my deepest retreat and my wisest teacher.
 I’ve adventured, celebrated and healed in her ever-welcoming presence.
 I love her wildness, her strength, her fragility and her receptivity.
 She continues to teach me to love and accept all these qualities (and more) in myself.

 As a humanistic psychotherapist, I see a lot of clients struggling with stress, anxiety and overwhelm.
 I noticed that when asked what they felt would help, many responded with ‘grounding’ or ‘stability’, using a tree or a mountain as metaphors for rooting.
 I’ve observed seasonal trends in people’s energy levels, desires and moods, often witnessing a tension and challenge with the change.
 When we name and explore these shifts in terms of natural cycles, clients usually release their self-imposed pressure.
-Allow nature to guide their body rhythms supported greater mental and physical wellbeing.
+Allowing nature to guide their body rhythms supported greater mental and physical wellbeing.

 Nature entered my therapy practice organically and the next step was to complete nature-based psychotherapy training.
 For me, this was the completion of a circle, the natural progression of combining my own method of wellbeing in nature with my psychotherapy practice.
+In my nature work I also weave in my experience in various forms of meditation including mindfulness and shamanism.

 There are pockets of verdant space where nature presides within our concrete metropolis.
 Come with me and pause a while, using this beautiful and healing place to soothe, process, reconnect and find our way back to self, wholeness and wellbeing.